Anti-Bullying Policy In Schools: Strategies

 - Provide opportunities to discuss and consider bullying

-How Can Parents Help with Anti-Bullying policies in Secondary Schools?
+How Can Parents Help With Anti-bullying Policies in Secondary Schools?

 - Start an open discussion about what is bullying.
 Use stories, examples, and even videos to inform your child what bullying is and what to do if they face such a situation.